Tag Archives: Nationally defined e-bike classification

 For more information on maintaining our preparing an e-bike, click here.

-8. Riding an e-bike in the rain or snow
+8. Can I ride my e-bike in the rain or snow?

-E-bikes work well year-round.
+E-bikes work well for year-round use.

-Like most standard bicycles, E-bikes are water-resistant and can be used in most weather conditions.
-You may need accessories (like rain gear or studded tires) to ride safely.
+Like most standard bicycles, e-bikes are water-resistant and can be used in all weather conditions.
+You may need accessories, like rain gear or studded tires, to ride safely.
 Most e-bike models also provide a high-quality, water-resistant casing to protect your battery when wet and cold.
 You can ride an e-bike at any temperature, but the colder it is, the more it may impact the battery’s range.
 Bring your battery (or the entire bike + battery) inside if you’re not riding it.
 Do not leave the battery on the bike if parking the e-bike outside at any time in the winter.

 Click here for more information on riding an e-bike in rain or snow.

-To protect your e-bike investment, consider using a U-lock with a cable lock when locking your bike outside (also recommended for indoor public storage areas).
+To protect your e-bike investment, consider using a U-lock with a cable lock when locking your bike outside and also inside public storage areas.
 Another anti-theft device to consider is a GPS track tag.
 Ask your local bike shop for their recommendations.
 Again, having adequate insurance coverage for possible damage, theft, and liability is wise.

 For more information on securing your e-bike, click here.

-10. What else should I do before purchasing?
+10. What else should I do before purchasing an e-bike?

-A test ride should be part of the plan indoors or out before purchasing.
+A test ride should be part of your plan indoors or out before purchasing.

-Have fun and test-ride the e-bike(s) you want to focus on.
-One of the essential parts of buying an e-bike is taking the model(s) you are most interested in for a test ride.
-Like buying a car, test-ride the e-bike will help you finalize your decision once you have narrowed the selection down.
+Have fun and test-ride the e-bikes you want to focus on.
+One of the essential parts of buying an e-bike is taking the models you are interested in for a test ride.
+Like buying a car, test-riding several e-bikes will help you finalize your decision once you have narrowed down the selection.
 Visit several bicycle shops that carry the e-bike brands you are most interested in.
-So grab your helmet and go for a test ride.
+Then, grab your helmet and go for a test ride.
 Consider these questions while test-riding that new e-bike:

-• Does the e-bike fit the way I like it to
+• Do the components adjust the way I like to ride on the e-bike?

-• Do I feel comfortable on the e-bike climbing hills
+• Do I feel comfortable climbing or going down hills on the e-bike?

-• And finally, is the quality and functionality over everything I expected while riding?
+• Does the quality and functionality meet my expectations while riding?

-Now that you are back from your test ride, does the e-bike you like fit into your budget, and does it have a warranty?
-An e-bike is a significant investment, whether $1,500 or $10,000.
-So, with a warranty, you can rest assured that your investment is well covered.
+An e-bike is a significant investment, whether $1,500 or $15,000.
+With a warranty, you can rest assured that your investment is well covered.
 For more information on scheduling a test ride, click here.

 Have fun on your new e-bike.
 We would enjoy hearing about your experiences here at HaveFunBiking!